The Rabbit On The Moon Has A Story Behind

-How Did the Rabbit End Up on the Moon
+How Did the Rabbit End Up on the Moon?

-There are different stories in different countries which celebrate moon festival about how the rabbit ended up on the moon and what he’s pounding.
-But it all firstly goes back to how he ended up on the moon.
-The Rabbit was not always known as the Jade Rabbit, it used to be a normal animal living on the Earth.
-Everything in his life changed the day when the Jade Emperor transformed himself into an old man and went in search of food.
+One fun fact about the moon festival jade rabbit story is that the Rabbit was not always known as the Jade Rabbit.
+It used to be a normal animal living on the Earth.
+Everything in his life changed the day when the Jade Emperor transformed himself into an older man and went in search of food.

 What are the Things Said to be Pounded by the Jade Rabbit